japikas/ctrlx-mosquitto/README.md

 **NB!** The example configuration in `mosquitto.conf` file is super permissive without any security for test use only.
 Apply your security settings prior deploying to production use.

 Derived from Canonical's snapcraft for mosquitto.

+For any other information, please take a look at [Eclipse Mosquitto](https://mosquitto.org/) web site.